Skip to content

 • handles bool, int, float and string args.

-• can print usage information listing all the declared flags.
+• can flexibly generate usage information, listing all the declared flags.

 See also the cli module, for a more complex command line option parser, that supports declaring multiple subcommands each having a separate set of options.